openebs-archive/openebs-docs/docs/alphafeatures.md

   kubectl edit cspc cstor-pool-mirror -n openebs
   ```

-  After replacing the required blockdevice with new one, ensure that CSPC configiration is applied successfully with new blockdevice using the folloiwng command:
+  After replacing the required blockdevice with new one, ensure that CSPC configuration is applied successfully with new blockdevice using the following command:
   ```
   kubectl get cspi <CSPI-name>  -n openebs -o yaml
   ```